 What’s that?
 You’re thirsty from all that walking?
 Well, no problem since a couple of minutes further south, you’ll reach the posh Yacht Club from 1920.
 Here, you can order dinner or just enjoy a mojito on their terrace while overlooking the yacht harbor and listening to the Salsa tunes played by a live band.

 Will it burn a hole in your wallet?
 Nope.
 The reason is simple: The Yacht Club is state-owned.
 That means that the staff might deem a bit spiritless like most of the state employees.
 However, the drinks are at governmental prices, too – 3 CUC standard price.
-Location and view don’t matter.
+Location and view don’t count.
 Definitely the upside of Cuba.

 As you can see in my picture, you are already at the best place to enjoy the sunset.
 However, if you’re not too tired, you definitely should make it two blocks down to the famous Palacio del Valle.
 After all, this historicist splendid villa is one of Cienfuegos’ main attractions.

-These Moorish inspired structures are the work of Italian architect Alfredo Colli and were initially commissioned by merchant Celestino Caces.
+These Moorish-inspired structures are the work of Italian architect Alfredo Colli and were initially commissioned by merchant Celestino Caces.
 Eventually, Caces sold the palace to land baron Acisclo del Valle who had it completed by 1917.

 Just like the Yacht Club, the Palacio del Valle is under governmental management and therefore very affordable despite the luxurious setting.